sormuras/bach/README.md

 # install-jdk.sh

 `install-jdk.sh` main purpose is to install the _latest-and-greatest_ available OpenJDK release from [jdk.java.net](https://jdk.java.net).
-It supports GA releases and archived builds provided by [AdoptOpenJDK](https://adoptopenjdk.net) as well.

 #### Options of `install-jdk.sh`
 ```